chainofindustry/WinnerPick-PeerMe/README.md

 ## Usage
 After the Settings section is filled, press **Start** and a random voter's address will be displayed at the end of the process.

+If you need additional information, or you want to extend the usage, you may refer to the official API docs from PeerMe available [here](https://api.peerme.io/docs/index.html).